 The financial statements of Quadgas Finance Plc have been prepared on the going concern basis in accordance with applicable UK accounting and financial reporting standards (FRS 101) and the Companies Act 2006.
-This is appropriate despite the net liability position of the company as the company raises debt from external sources and lends on a back to back basis to Quadgas MidCo Limited and relies on Quadgas MidCo Limited as its only income source, which is a legal entity with net asset position of £4,087m (2019: £4,199m), profit for the year of £44m and a company credit rating of BBB+ (stable outlook) by S&P, with any notes issued by the company rated BBB (stable outlook).
-On this basis it is clear that Quadgas MidCo Limited is highly likely to be able to pay its debts as they fall due.
+The statement of financial position shows net liabilities of £994,000 (2020: £1,018,000).
+It is appropriate to prepare the accounts on a going concern basis despite the net liability position of the company as the company raises debt from external sources and lends on a back to back basis to Quadgas MidCo Limited and relies on Quadgas MidCo Limited as its only income source.
+In the year £460m of new debt was issued showing that there is significant demand for Cadent Group debt and that the Group continues to have access to sufficient financing.
+Management analysis concluded that sufficient headroom exists in the forecast and against the requirements of key banking covenants.